symbol/symbol-docs/source/getting-started/first-application.rst

     3628d0b327fb1dd8:       1000000

 Our account owns 1.000.000 XEM.
-If your row after mosaics is empty, try to :doc:`ask for some XEM again <setup-workstation>`.
+If your row after mosaics is empty, follow :doc:`the previous tutorial <setup-workstation>`.

 **Monitoring the blockchain**